mattwymore/SWSoftKeyboard/README.md

 Included in this codebase:

 - "Classes" contains the library implementing a soft keyboard, as well as an "email address" keyboard layout (see below)
+- "Demo" contains a demonstration of the library
 - "Documentation" contains compiled documentation via [appledoc](http://gentlebytes.com/appledoc/)

 ##On Keyboard Layouts